toorhamza/ods-final-project/README.md

 # Basic Responsive HTML5 & CSS Website (Final Project for Introductory Course)

-# Please note: I did not focused on overall design for this website and it took me approximately 7-8 hours to complete it.
-There was a shortage of time.
+# Please note: I did not focused on overall design for this website due to shortage of time.

 The live version of this website can be viewed on this link.